INTRODUCTION TO STATISTICS AND DATA ANALYSIS - 2023/4

 Formative assessment and feedback

-In statistics lectures, students regularly complete multiple choice questions and receive immediate feedback to enable them to check their understanding of the module content.
 Weekly statistics workshops consist of a worksheet and data sets to analyse.
 Students receive feedback on their progress via a feedback sheet of worked solutions.
 In addition, workshop tutors provide individualised verbal guidance and feedback during the sessions.
-Workshop formative practice and feedback develop students' independence, digital capabilities, resourcefulness and resilience.
+In statistics lectures and as part of guided learning, students complete MCQ questions and receive immediate feedback to enable them to check their understanding of the module content.

 - Enable students to correctly analyse experimental data using basic statistical procedures and understand the assumptions and limitations of these.